 Serving suggestions

-This parmesan delicata squash recipe makes an excellent side for any holiday meal.
+This delicata squash roasted with parmesan makes an excellent side for any holiday meal.
 Serve it alongside roasted turkey, glazed ham, stuffing, cranberry sauce, and other festive classics.
 It’s also great with other cold-weather dinners, like:

 I personally love using baked delicata squash as a topping for my favorite bowls and salads.
 It adds a boost of sweetness and cheesy flavors to Power Bowls, Harissa Chicken Bowls, Simple Kale Salads, and Vegan Farro Salads.